JamesP1996/Graph_Theory_Project/OVERVIEW.md

 A diagram or NFA is made up of edges and fragments.
 For Example a is a fragment whilst 0 or 1 are edges.
 There is always a Start State which would be A and a Accept State which in this case would be C.

-Here is an example of a minimal deterministic automaton from wikipedia.
+Here is an example of a minimal deterministic automaton from Wikipedia.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/9/94/DFA_example_multiplies_of_3.svg/369px-DFA_example_multiplies_of_3.svg.png "Deterministic Automaton")